Study: Test score may predict which prostate cancer patients can safely skip combined therapy

 What does this mean for me?

-Overtreating cancer can cause side effects and increase treatment costs.
+Overtreating prostate cancer can cause side effects and increase treatment costs.
 Undertreatment can allow cancer to spread and become life-threatening.
 The CCR score may help patients and their healthcare providers make more informed decisions about treatment.
-This study points to the benefit of using a CCR score to identify men whose cancers are most likely to recur and spread and men who may safely skip combined treatment with ADT.
+This study points to the benefit of using a CCR score to identify men whose prostate cancers are most likely to recur and spread and men who may safely skip combined treatment with ADT.
 Yet, more research is needed to confirm these study results.

 It’s important to discuss with your doctor how best to predict the best treatment for your situation.